dfcarels/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * `X_test.txt`: file with the test measurements.
 * `y_test.txt`: file with the activity labels for the test measurements.
-* `features.txt`: list of all features in the test measurements file (i.e., the column headers for the measurements file: `X_test.txt`)
+* `features.txt`: list of all features in the test measurements file (i.e., the column headers for the measurements file: `X_test.txt`).
 * `subject_test.txt`: file with the subjects for the test data.
 * `X_train.txt`, `y_train.txt`, `subject_train.txt`: same as the previous files but for the training data.